maxkapur/DeferredAcceptance.jl/README.md

 ## The cost of stability

 Considering the problem from a game-theoretic point of view invites us to compare the stable assignments produced by DA algorithms with the welfare-optimal assignment produced by relaxing the stability constraint.
 We can compute the latter using integer programming, as well as optimize for total (equivalently, average) welfare subject to stability.
-Integer programming is intractable for large problems, but as a proof of concept, are the results of a single 40-by-40 example, this time where all schools are of equivalent popularity and the market is underdemanded:
+Integer programming is intractable for large problems, but as a proof of concept, are the results of a single 40-by-40 hybrid instance:

 ![Simulated market with 40 schools, comparing system optima with those produced by DA](plots/sysopt40s40c.png)

 I have also included another heuristic welfare maximizer known as top-trading cycles (TTC) for comparison.

 The code for this example can be found in the `sysopt/` directory.
-I used FICO Xpress to solve the integer programs; unfortunately, Xpress is closed source, but the 40-by-40 case is compatible with the limitations imposed by FICO&rsquo;s free community license.
+I used FICO Xpress to solve the integer programs; unfortunately, Xpress is closed source, but the 40-by-40 case is compatible with the limitations imposed by FICO&rsquo;s free community license, and I have also provided code for the open-source solvers GLPK and Cbc.
+In any case, the interfacing is done by the [JuMP](https://jump.dev/) module.

-The optimal stable assignment can be computed in polynomial time using an algorithm due to Erdil and Ergin (2008), but I haven&rsquo;t implemented it yet.
+The optimal stable assignment can be reportedly be computed in polynomial time using an algorithm due to Erdil and Ergin (2008), but I haven&rsquo;t implemented it yet.

 ## A note about performance